herougo/ExperimentationMonoRepo/csharp_projects/HearthstoneFormsApp/Docs/ProjectLog.md

 - 3.5h - 3:20pm - 6:50pm: Adapting to event handler style
 - 1h - 11:20pm? - 12:20am: Adapting to event handler style (done)

+** My interpretation
+Model: manages the game state
+View:
+- receives events from the model and updates the view
+- receives click events and sends them to the controller

 To Do